 We just got into our first jar of these beauties about a week ago, and we've gone through half.
 I'm planning on starting a second batch today so that I don't have to do without.

 Preserved lemons aren't just for tagines anymore.
 All things considered, swap out preserved lemons for fresh lemons in just about anything (even cocktails!).
 The reverse does not apply.
 If a recipe calls for preserved lemons, fresh lemons don't work.
 Here's some ideas:

-- Dollop my Easy Moroccan Preserved Lemon Yogurt Sauce with Fresh Herbs on Moroccan Couscous with Chick Pea, Spinach, and Dried Fruit or my North African Pressure Cooker Lamb Shanks.
+- Make this preserved lemon yogurt sauce, and dollop on Moroccan Couscous with Chick Pea, Spinach, and Dried Fruit or my North African Pressure Cooker Lamb Shanks.

 - Try this Preserved Lemon & Mint Hummus.

 - Use to brighten up a grain or potato salad.